department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/collab-cycle-docs/product-use-cases-template.md

 * **Link to designs**
   - Mural board: [Thank you for your feedback.](https://app.mural.co/t/departmentofveteransaffairs9999/m/departmentofveteransaffairs9999/1588167553516/2773c854e8ff3a725a5e3ee03272b78e8519f78b?wid=0-1602252163376)

-* **Instructions to access in Staging (or Prod for Drupal)** (_Note: credentials should be stored in sensitive repos only_)
-  - lorem ipsum

 ## Use Case D

-* **Description - wrong breadcrumb links** TBD
+* **Description - wrong breadcrumb links** {updated 10/21 with final IA recommendation}
   - User is on an article that belongs to X primary category.
 (One primary category is selected in the CMS for each article.)
-The breadcrumb should show: `Home > Resources and support > {Primary-category-label} > {Article H1}`  but doesn't show the correct path.
+The breadcrumb should show: `Home > Resources and support > {Article H1}`  but doesn't show the correct path.
   - The user is on an 'all articles' landing page for a category.
-The breadcrumb should show: `Home > Resources and support > All articles in: {category-name}`  or if it is a tag landing page: `Home > Resources and support > All articles tagged: {tag-label}`
+The breadcrumb should show: `Home > Resources and support > All articles in: {category-name}`
   - The user is on an 'all articles' landing page for a tag.
 The breadcrumb should show: `Home > Resources and support > All articles tagged: {tag-label}`

-* **Link to designs**
-  - lorem ipsum

-* **Instructions to access in Staging (or Prod for Drupal)** (_Note: credentials should be stored in sensitive repos only_)
-  - lorem ipsum

   ## Use Case E

-* **Description - global article template fields are not showing/missing**
+* **Description - required global article template fields are not showing/missing**

   - All articles share a set of 'global' article sections/fields.
-All articles should include the following global fields:
+All articles should include the following required global fields:
     - H1 title of article
     - Intro text (This is the answer text for single Q&A article)
     - At least 1 tag.
 [See doc for list of 1.0 tags[(https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/content/tier-2-content-IA-and-design/learning-center-mvp/mvp-phases-to-launch#designs)